 The Book Club meets on the 1st Monday every other month.
-We’re meeting online at the moment.
 It provides an opportunity to meet other readers in the Trust and discuss fiction and non-fiction based on clinical themes.
 All colleagues are welcome to come along and join the discussion.
 If you would like further information please contact email@example.com.

 In September we’ll be reading 'Shuggie Bain by Douglas Stuart'.
 We’ll meet on Monday 12th September at 5-6pm in the Library and Knowledge Service on D Level of the hospital, with tea/coffee and cake.
 Please join us!

 If you would like to join the session or borrow a copy of the book please contact firstname.lastname@example.org.

 'A heart-wrenchingly moving novel set in Glasgow during the Thatcher years, Shuggie Bain tells the story of a boy's doomed attempt to save his proud, alcoholic mother from her addiction.